rkcb/fed/notes/todos/tournamentCRUD.md

 ## Tournament Creation

-- Todo: updating eventContainer after server success
+- Todo: updating eventContainer after server success (15min?)
     * add handler to ajax: that is enough and easy
     * note: this can only be done once the 4th step is completed
-- Todo: notify user about event creation
+- Done: notify user about event creation
     * add to the previous handler
     * do last when operation succeeded or failed
 - Todo: handle server error
     * as previous but add an "error handler"
-- Todo: take care that also Tournament will be created
+- Done: take care that also Tournament will be created
     * first create an event and then a tournament.
 Finally bind the events to a 1-1 relation